 Looking forward, Amazon is poised to further influence global commerce and technology with continuous improvements in customer service, logistics efficiency, and innovative technology applications.

-Analysts expect cloud computing to continue its powerful growth, increasing at a double-digit annual rate.
+Analysts expect cloud computing demand to keep expanding at a double-digit annual rate, which could further support AWS revenue and Amazon’s broader profitability.
 If Amazon can maintain its market share lead as it has in ecommerce, AWS should have many years of growth left ahead.

 Microsoft Corporation has firmly established itself as a cornerstone of the global technology market.
 With a legacy that spans decades, the company has had a major say in what the modern workplace looks like through its Windows products.